hasifnizam/NeXTISSWeb/README.md

 6) On the Solution Explorer window which is on the right side, navigate "IssHomePage.aspx" file then right click that file.
 7) Lastly, choose View in Browser.

-The assignment given were not 100% completed, there is problem/error that I encounter which is cannot register billing information for google map API to work because of my credit card being rejected.
+The assignment given were not 100% completed.
+There is problem/error that I encounter, cannot register billing information for google map API to work because of my credit card being rejected.